limxuan/discord.js-tutorials/README.md

 # Steps
 1. Download the code from the github repo
+2. Edit config.json file.
-2. When you have it in the code editor run command "npm i ascii-table" in the terminal.
+3. When you have it in the code editor run command "npm i ascii-table" in the terminal.
-3. Start up the bot with "node ." in the terminal
+4. Start up the bot with "node ." in the terminal
 It should look something like this
 ![node .](https://i.imgur.com/ThSJRmH.png)